 Code repair

-• 5 different “code-repair” task cases (per language) with a corresponding test suite (avg.
-3.6 tests per case)
+- 5 different “code-repair” cases (per language) with a corresponding test suite (avg.
+3.6 tests per response)

 Multiple scenarios are covered in the code repair task: